-Application has been made to list and admit to trading the Notes, as of their issue date or as soon as practicable thereafter, on the regulated market of Euronext in Paris ("Euronext Paris").
+Application has been made to list and admit to trading the Notes, as of the Issue Date or as soon as practicable thereafter, on the regulated market of Euronext in Paris ("Euronext Paris").
 Euronext Paris is a regulated market within the meaning of the Directive 2004/39/EC of the European Parliament and of the Council dated April 21, 2004.

 The Notes are expected to be rated BBB- by Standard & Poor's Credit Market Services France SAS ("Standard & Poor's"), Ba1 by Moody's Investors Services Ltd. ("Moody's") and BBB- by Fitch France S.A.S. ("Fitch France").
-Each of Standard & Poor's, Moody's and Fitch France is established in the European Union ("EU") and is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation") and is included in the list of credit rating agencies registered in accordance with the CRA Regulation as of the date of this Prospectus.
-This list is available on the ESMA website at www.esma.europa.eu/page/List-registered-and-certified-CRAs (list last updated on December 1, 2015).
+Each of Standard & Poor's, Moody's and Fitch France is established in the European Union (the "EU") and is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation") and is included in the list of credit rating agencies registered in accordance with the CRA Regulation as of the date of this Prospectus.
+This list is available on the ESMA website at www.esma.europa.eu/supervision/credit-rating-agencies/risk (list last updated on December 1, 2015).
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time.

 Investing in the Notes involves certain risks.
-See "Risk Factors" beginning on page 27 below for risk factors relevant to an investment in the Notes.
+See "Risk Factors" beginning on page 30 below for risk factors relevant to an investment in the Notes.

 The Notes will be issued in registered form in denominations of US\$200,000 and integral multiples of US\$1,000 in excess thereof.
-Delivery of the Notes will be made on or about March 30, 2016, in bookentry form only, through the facilities of The Depository Trust Company ("DTC"), for the accounts of its participants, including Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), and Euroclear Bank S.A./N.V. ("Euroclear").
+Delivery of the Notes will be made on or about December 14, 2016, in book-entry form only, through the facilities of The Depository Trust Company ("DTC"), for the accounts of its participants, including Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), and Euroclear Bank S.A./N.V. ("Euroclear").